mx1001/hardops_manual/docs/meshtools.md

 ## What are Meshtools?

+>> Meshtools can be found in the <kbd>Q</kbd> menu and contains many small tools optimized for various tasks.

 ![mt](img/meshtools/mt1.png)

 Meshtools are tools that perform quick operations that I use quite often in my workflow.
 There are also options for materials and a shortcut to the [HOPS Helper](helper.md).
 These options are just random tools and experiments that are useful in the hard ops workflow at certain points.